-A13-06535 - MINNESOTA DEPARTMENT OF NATURAL RESOURCES DNR SGH SOIL SURVEY - SGH "REDOX" INTERPRETATION
+A13-14861 - MINNESOTA DEPARTMENT OF NATURAL RESOURCES DNR SGH SOIL SURVEY - PHASE 2 - SGH "REDOX" INTERPRETATION

-As a general comment in regard to the SGH results at this DNR SGH Soil Survey, the SGH response indicates a complex area.
-The SGH anomalies detected were of moderate strength and contrast for each SGH Class map which in turn enabled good comparison of those SGH hydrocarbon classes that have been proven to be pathfinders relative to the presence of "buried or blind" copper and Nickel targets from years of previous research, case studies and orientation studies.
+As a general comment in regard to the SGH results at this DNR SGH Soil Survey - Phase 2, the SGH response indicates an area central to the survey that is anomalous.
+The SGH anomalies detected were of low to good strength and quite good in contrast for each SGH Class maps which in turn enabled good comparison of those SGH hydrocarbon classes that have been proven to be pathfinders relative to the presence of "buried or blind" Copper and Nickel targets from years of previous research, case studies and orientation studies.
 One of the first steps in the interpretation of SGH data is to locate potential Redox conditions in the overburden.
 Redox conditions have been well shown to be associated with blind mineral targets; however, Redox conditions can also be attributed to other geological bodies that are not of particular interest.
 The SGH signatures can be used to differentiate these targets.

 SGH has been described by the Ontario Geological Survey of Canada (OGS) as a "Redox cell locator".
 Redox cells can be related to the presence of bacteriological activity and also to the presence of geological bodies such as Granite Gneiss, Dunite, etc. Recently SGH has been shown to be far more sensitive to depicting Redox conditions than any measurements using pH or ORP tests.
-It is important to understand that; not only is SGH a Redox cell locator, but due to the forensic signature of mineralization used in the interpretation process, SGH can discriminate mineral targets and other target types from geological bodies and other magnetically detected targets, mineralized versus nonmineralized conductors, cultural effects, etc. even in surveys over highly difficult or exotic terrain that results in the collection of multiple sample types.
+It is important to understand that; not only is SGH a Redox cell locator, but due to the forensic signature of mineralization used in the interpretation process, SGH can discriminate mineral targets and other target types from geological bodies and other magnetically detected targets, mineralized versus non-mineralized conductors, cultural effects, etc. even in surveys over highly difficult or exotic terrain that results in the collection of multiple sample types.